simsimi/workshop-site-pages/pricing/190410/en.md

 ## Teach

 We offer a pre-paid subscription plan.
-With this subscription, you need to pay in advance and then you can get storage which can store certain amount of talksets.
-Taught talksets will be stored in this storage.
+With this subscription, you need to pay in advance and you can get storage which can save a fixed amount of talksets.

 <table>
 <thead>